 If you are familiar with computer software, the Lightroom catalog is an SQLite database.
 If not, it’s not a prerequisite.

-This is how the Lightroom organisational system works.
-Everything is accessible through tags, keywords and even searchable file or folder names.
+This is how the Lightroom organizational system works.
+Everything is accessible through tags, keywords, and even searchable file or folder names.

 The speed of the program shouldn’t be affected by hundreds of catalogs that you have in one place.

 Having all your images in one place is a bigger benefit than having many catalogs with a few files on each.